FranciscoVasconcelos/sciblog/_posts/2025-10-11-goodbye-to-jekyll.markdown

 {% section TEST 0 %}

 <!-- Create a theorem  -->
-{% envlabel theorem theo:this:theorem %}
+{% envlabel theorem theo:this:theorem true %}
 This is a theorem for einstein
 $$
 e=mc^2